mlan/docker-openldap/README.md

 #### `LDAP_LOGLEVEL`
-This is an optional variable, set to `2048` by default. `LDAP_LOGLEVEL` can be set to either the loglevel number, its hex-value, or its log-name.
+This is an optional variable, set to `2048` by default. `LDAP_LOGLEVEL` can be set to either the log level number, its hex-value, or its log-name.
 For example setting `LDAP_LOGLEVEL` to `2048`, `0x800` or `parse` is equivalent.
 See [The slapd Configuration File](https://www.openldap.org/doc/admin24/slapdconfig.html) for more details.
 Set to empty to allow the `olcLogLevel` database parameter to take precedence.
+Example usage: `LDAP_LOGLEVEL=parse`

 #### `LDAP_UIDGID`
 This is an optional variable, undefined by default, which when set allows modifying the `uid` and `gid` of the ldap user running `slapd` inside the container.
-Example usage: `LDAP_UIDGID=120:127` will set the ldap user `uid` to 120 and its `gid` to 127.
+Example usage: `LDAP_UIDGID=120:127` will set the run-as-user, named `LDAP_USER`,  user `uid` to 120 and its `gid` to 127.
 This can be useful when bind mounting volumes and you want a non root user be able to access the databases themselves.

+#### `LDAP_USER`

+This is an optional variable, set to `ldap` by default.
+This is the name of the run-as-user within the container.
+Example usage: `LDAP_USER=ldap`

 #### `LDAP_CONFVOL`
 This is an optional variable, set to `/srv/conf` by default, which when set can be used to change the path to the config database within the container.
+Example usage: `LDAP_CONFVOL=/srv/conf`

 #### `LDAP_DATAVOL`
-This is an optional variable, set to `/srv/data` by default, which when set can be used to change the path to the user database within the container.
+This is an optional variable, set to `/srv/data` by default, which when set can be used to change the path to the users database within the container.
+Example usage: `LDAP_DATAVOL=/srv/data`

 #### `LDAP_CONFDIR`
-This is an optional variable, set to `/etc/openldap/slapd.d` by default, which shuld correspond to the distributiond expected path to the config database, which here is repalced by the symlink pointing to it.
+This is an optional variable, set to `/etc/openldap/slapd.d` by default, which should correspond to the distributions expected path to the config database, which here is replaced by the symbolic link pointing to it.

 #### `LDAP_DATADIR`
-This is an optional variable, set to `/var/lib/openldap/openldap-data` by default, which shuld correspond to the distributiond expected path to the user database, which here is repalced by the symlink pointing to it.
+This is an optional variable, set to `/var/lib/openldap/openldap-data` by default, which should correspond to the distributions expected path to the users database, which here is replaced by the symbolic link pointing to it.

-#### `LDAP_COPYROOT`
+#### `LDAP_RWCOPYDIR`
 This is an optional variable, set to `/tmp` by default.
-This root path is used to determine the paths where copies `LDAP_CONFVOL` and `LDAP_DATAVOL` are placed if they are mounted read only.
-If you which to disable this feature set this varable to empty, that is `LDAP_COPYROOT=`
+This directory path is used to determine the paths where copies `LDAP_CONFVOL` and `LDAP_DATAVOL` are placed if they are mounted read only.
+If you wish to disable this feature set this variable to empty, that is `LDAP_RWCOPYDIR=`

 #### `LDAP_MODULEDIR`
 This is an optional variable, set to `/usr/lib/openldap` by default, which when set can be used to change the path to the openldap modules.